jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 *As part of my M. Sc. in statistical hydrology at INRS.*

-- Statistical modelling of ecohydrological variables (temperature, flow, habitat, etc.)
+- Statistical modelling of ecohydrological variables (streamflow, temperature, etc.)
-- Analysis of the physico-thermal fish habitat variability
+- Functional data analysis of the physico-thermal fish habitat
 - Team leader for river data sampling during two summers

 *An example of results for simulated stream tempearture in the US* :